 Kate didn't know that in the woods miles away from her, fire trucks and paramedics were pulling up alongside the Hale house, trying to get the fire under control.
 She didn't know that in a few hours, Derek and Laura Hale would arrive at the charred skeleton of what used to be their home, and a police officer named Sheriff Stilinski would hold onto both of the children as they screamed and cried and tried to throw themselves at the wreckage, searching for their family.
 She didn't know-no one knew- that deep in the woods, running in the opposite direction that Kate was driving, there was a little girl.

 She was wearing ragged clothes, her dark hair was in knots, and her side was badly burned, but she kept running.
-She ran even though blood dripped into her eyes, even though her wounds were starting to heal themselves, even though she was leaving the only place she had ever known.
+She ran even as blood dripped into her eyes, even as her wounds were starting to heal themselves, even though she was leaving the only place she had ever known.
 She ran with all the strength she had left in her body, and when she finally stopped, she was in a different state, lying on someone's porch.
 That was when it hit her, all at once.
 She saw Kate's face bathed in the glow of the fire, a packet of matches in her hand.
 She heard the screams of her family, felt their terror suffocating her.
 She felt the sorrow and pain crush her, destroy her, in that very minute, because she knew she could never go back.
 If she did, Kate would be there, waiting to finish the job that she had already started.
 The little girl knew that some things could not be undone, and this was one of them.
 She knew with all her heart-the broken and bleeding mess that it was- that Seraphina Hale had died in that fire along with her family.
 And when she accepted that, there was no more screaming or fire or heat.
 There was only darkness, and it swallowed her whole, giving her the peace she needed to survive.